 Dredging in Saldanha Bay has had tremendous immediate impact on benthic micro and macrofauna, as particles suspended in the water column kill suspension feeders like fish and zooplankton.
 It also limits the penetration of sunlight in the water column and causes die offs of algae and phytoplankton.
+Furthermore, fine sediment can drift into the Langebaan Lagoon, changing the sediment composition, which directly and indirectly (change in macrofaunal assemblages) affect wader birds in the lagoon.
 The damage caused by dredging is generally reversible in the long term, and although the particle composition of the settled material is likely to be different, ecological functions as well as major species groups generally return in time.

 The final important type of discharge to the Bay is oil spills.
 Although, extremely harmful to all biota, large oil spills are fortunately rare, and Saldanha Bay has never experienced a major spill to date.
 The management options in place in Saldanha are the best in South Africa with prevention being the primary focus.
+The implementation of Floating Power Plants could increase the risk of more frequent and higher magnitude oil spills.